fuck…shit…grr!!…gddmn….ugh!!….I swear to…..goddamn!!!! The hell is wrong with this stupid….ughhh!!!…………………….okay…I’m done.

 I see my score.

-This was me a couple of weeks ago, walking out of the testing center.
+This was me a couple of weeks ago, walking out of the testing center, the way someone walks away from a train wreck.
 In the last few months (essentially since starting the blog), I’ve been preparing to apply to PhD programs.
 That includes preparing for this exam, studying vocabulary and taking various practice exams, in order to improve my scores.
 This time around, I didn’t just do poorly- it was one of the worst scores I’ve ever received.
 I didn’t understand- I studied for weeks, and have scored much better in the past.
 How is this possible?
 In my entire grad studies career, this exam has always been my Achilles heel.
 I’m an excellent researcher, my work has won awards, I’ve tackled every possible problem grad school threw at me and did really well in the end.
 But this- it’s always been a struggle.
 This time, it was so bad, it made me ask a lot of serious questions.
 How can I apply when I’ve only scored worse?
 What does this mean about me as a grad student?
 Am I even qualified for doctoral studies?
 What are my chances now that my scores have only gotten worse?
-I left the center, barely able to walk, like a survivor of a train wreck.
+I left the center, barely able to walk, in a haze of bewilderment.
 What now?
 What’s going to happen?
 Why apply?
 And then, I did something drastic.

 I decided not to apply to doctoral programs.